-We have now returned to school post lockdown.
-We are sure many parents will have questions and concerns about how schools are operating now that we are back, so below we have tried to answer questions based on the latest government guidelines and how Woodford Valley CE Primary is operating within these.
-These are accurate on the date of publishing (7th September 2020) but are subject to change as the government updates its guidance.
+We have now returned to school following this latest lockdown.
+Parents may have questions and concerns about how school is operating now, so below we have tried to answer some of these.
+This is accurate on the date of publishing (3rd March 2021) but details are subject to change as the government updates its guidance.

-School is going to look and feel a little different for the children.
+School will remain as it has been since September.
 Classrooms will be set out so that children are in rows, facing their teachers.
 Teachers will be maintaining distance from pupils and other staff as much as possible.
-Children will now be in class bubbles so that we can minimise the contact between the children across the school.
-We will be asking them to clean their hands thoroughly, more often than usual, and we will be promoting the ‘catch it, bin it, kill it’ approach for used tissues to ensure that we prevent the transmission of the virus.
+Children and their teachers and TAs will be in class bubbles so that we can minimise the contact between the children and staff across the school.
+We will still be asking them to clean their hands thoroughly and promoting the ‘catch it, bin it, kill it’ approach for used tissues to ensure that we prevent the transmission of the virus.

 Please can children not bring in their own stationery from home.
-We are going to give each pupil their own stationery packs so that they will have everything they need to work in their classes.
+Each pupil has their own stationery pack so that they will have everything they need to work in their classes.